 Dr. Money serves 40 first-year honors students each fall by offering two sections of Honors University Seminar.
 He also coordinates the "first week" introduction to ethical reasoning, a program that impacts on all incoming freshmen.
 Dr. Money regularly teaches an honors seminar in humanities, typically in the spring semester.
 He serves philosophy majors and minors, and the general student body, by offering a variety of philosophy courses.
-He serves political science majors and minors, and the general student body, by offering a variety of courses either as political science courses (e.g., Constitutional Law) or as crosslisted courses (e.g., Political Philosophy, Philosophy of Law).
-All of these are 300level courses.
+He serves political science majors and minors, and the general student body, by offering a variety of courses either as political science courses (e.g., Constitutional Law) or as cross-listed courses (e.g., Political Philosophy, Philosophy of Law).
+All of these are 300-level courses.
 He serves students who need to meet the Historical Studies requirement by offering both Modern Philosophy and Contemporary Philosophy on a regular basis.
-He serves pre-law students as Director of the Pre-Law Program, and as faculty advisor to the Moot Court Team.
+He serves pre-law students as Director of the Pre-Law Program, and as faculty director to the Moot Court Team.

-Dr. Roark teaches two sections of IN140 each fall, serving 40 students.
+Dr. Roark teaches two sections of IN183/140 each fall, serving 40 students.
 He also helps deliver the first week introduction to ethical reasoning program.
 Dr. Roark also teaches the business ethics course required within Tabor's MBA program.
 During his first year, Dr. Roark taught IN203, Honors Seminar in Humanities, twice.
 We anticipate that he will continue making regular contributions to the honors program going forward.

 Dr. Roark taught an applied ethics course on "just war theory" during his first year.
-He is scheduled to teach PH217, Bioethics during the fall 2009 semester.
+He is scheduled to teach PH217, Bioethics during the fall 2009 semester and PH219, Environmental Ethics during the spring 2010 semester.
 He is already making substantial contributions to the delivery of our new ethics minor.
-In addition, Dr. Roark teaches a variety of courses with the philosophy program.
+In addition, Dr. Roark teaches a variety of courses within the philosophy program.
 Our students will benefit immensely from the increased diversity of course offerings that our three-person department will be able to offer going forward.